Message from STEPS Home Care - Updated November 20

 We want to update everyone on STEPS’ efforts to monitor and respond to the rapidly changing coronavirus situation.
+We are aware of the increase in COVID cases in the NYC Metro Area.
 Be assured that we have been actively following coronavirus developments with the goal of protecting the health and safety of all our Patient and Caregivers.
 STEPS is following the guidance of the Centers for Disease Control and Prevention (CDC) and the World Health Organization (WHO).
 We encourage you to stay up-to-date as well.
 The CDC website is an excellent source of information.
-Here is a link to their site: Click Here
+Here is a link to their site: Click Here.
+We are also providing all of our Caregivers will all the Personal Protective Equipment (PPE) that they require, which includes gloves, thermometers, masks, gowns, sanitizer, face shields, etc.

-With so much uncertainty surrounding the coronavirus and the direction it could take, we are following the latest developments and doing everything possible to protect our Patients and Caregivers.
-We have had an Infection Disease Control Policy & Procedure, since our inception, and our Caregivers have been following our Influenza protocol since September 2019.
+With so much uncertainty surrounding COVID-19 as we enter the winter and flu season, we are following the latest developments and doing everything possible to protect our Patients and Caregivers.
+We have had an Infection Disease Control Policy & Procedure, since our inception, and our Caregivers have been following our Influenza protocol.
 We have mandatory annual infectious disease control training, and we are maintaining as much contact with our Caregivers via email, text and the phone as possible regarding the situation.

 In closing, please know that we consider our Patients and Caregivers to be part of the STEPS family, and that’s how we are approaching this issue.
 If you have ANY questions please call us at (914) 618-4200.